 2.1 DEMOLITION - SOUTH-WEST ADDITION Remove the 1969 addition on the south west corner of the building, inclusive of; Test fibre cement sheeting and vinyl floor coverings Carefully remove all items to minimise damage to double doors and window, if uncovered for asbestos.
-Remove accordingly if adjacent retained surfaces and materials, and to extension of existing roof covering the addition, including ceiling, asbestos is present. maximise potential for reuse of removed materials. perimeter walls - internal and external linings and framing, and Stockpile & store undercover all items for reuse. concrete floor.
-All material not required for reuse to be disposed of Carefully de-nail & stockpile sound weatherboards and structural timbers for reuse elsewhere. off-site.
+Remove accordingly if adjacent retained surfaces and materials, and to extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition, including ceiling, extension of existing roof covering the addition of asbestos is present. maximise potential for reuse of removed materials. perimeter walls - internal and external linings and framing, and concrete floor.
+Stockpile & store undercover all items for reuse.
+All material not required for reuse to be disposed of off-site.
+Carefully de-nail & stockpile sound weatherboards and structural timbers for reuse elsewhere. on-site.
 2.2 DEMOLITION - EXTERNAL ELEMENTS Prop Entry Verandah and Platform rooves & remove round steel verandah columns and associated footings.
 Remove area of fibre cement sheeting infill from north end of platform.
 Remove steel bollards from sides of external double doors to Jigsaw Gallery 2.
 2.3 DEMOLITION - EXISTING TOILETS/WAITING Remove redundant plumbing fixtures and pipework as per 10.2 PLUMBING Demolish internal partition walls.
 Remove concrete floor from existing toilet area as per 3.4 EXISTING SLABS ON GROUND.
 Remove existing timber floorboards to the extent of the proposed Bathroom & Staff Kitchen.
 Retain floorboards to the area of the proposed Lobby.
 Remove existing sheet linings from walls and ceiling as necessary to area of proposed Staff Kitchen & Bathroom.
 2.4 DEMOLITION - INTERNAL ELEMENTS Remove existing window in the internal wall between the ex Public Hall and Ticket Office.